apache/cordova-contribute/testing-releases.md

 ### Plugin Tests via Mobilespec

-Historically the release process documentation also advised developers to use `cordova-mobile-spec` to create an app that includes the [Plugin Tests](#plugin-tests).
-As this is error prone and doesn't give additional insight to the [Plugin Tests](#plugin-tests), it is not recommended any more.
+Historically the release process documentation also advised developers to use [`cordova-mobile-spec`](https://github.com/apache/cordova-mobile-spec) to create an app that includes the [Plugin Tests](#plugin-tests).
+As this is error prone and doesn't give additional insight to the [Plugin Tests](#plugin-tests), it is not recommended any more and only included here for completeness.

 <details>
   <summary>Instructions</summary>